M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: <key>

-   The type-dependent setting to use as stored in DistKV.
-For ACLs the relevant record is added with ``distkv client acl set <key> …``, for data conversion ``distkv client codec convert <key> …``.
+   The type-dependent setting to use as stored in MoaT-KV.
+For ACLs the relevant record is added with ``moat.kv client acl set <key> …``, for data conversion ``moat.kv client codec convert <key> …``.

-.. program:: distkv client auth user auth
+.. program:: moat.kv client auth user auth

 Check that authorizing a user works.